 I’m not saying your room has to look like this, but take a step back if you find yourself giving birth to twin everything.
 Get creative with the flow of your room!

 3. Choosing paint, fabrics, carpeting, etc. without testing it in your home

 The thought of walking into Benjamin Moore, buying a gallon of paint and nonchalantly driving home to paint it on my walls without first TESTING it makes my palms sweaty and slightly raises my blood pressure.

-There are like, 2973294 ways ONE color can appear.
+There are 29,732,940 ways ONE color can appear.
 It’s better to spend the time up front rather than hating yourself for choosing that seemingly neutral gray paint only to realize that it looks baby blue once it’s on your walls.

 “But honey, I swear it looked gray in the store!!”

 One tip I give to those trying to choose paint colors – test paint samples out on white posterboards and tape the boards to your wall.
-Look at the poster board throughout different times of the day.
+Look at the poster board throughout different times of the day and with the lights on/off.
 The same color will look different at 8 am vs. 4 pm and you want to be sure it’s the perfect color.